How do I control my hormonal emotions?

 Writer: Rhonda Maydwell

 Rhonda is an author, wife, mother, and mentor.
 She graduated from the University of Missouri with a degree in English and Religious studies.
 She loves studying God’s Word for truth and wisdom and uses it as a compass and roadmap for her own spiritual journey.
-Rhonda believes in sharing the Good News and the hope found in Biblical truths with others.
+Rhonda believes in sharing the Good News and the hope found in biblical truths with others.
 She uses her writing and mentoring opportunities (often with a pinch of humor) to do just that.

-PLEASE NOTE: The purpose of this comment section is to encourage healthy Christian community for teens around the world.
+PLEASE NOTE: If you are under the age of 18, you may not use the Disqus commenting system.
+We encourage those ages 13-17 to join our Discord community.
+The purpose of this comment section is to encourage healthy Christian community.
 All comments are moderated, so yours will show up as "awaiting moderation" every time.
 (Sorry!)
-ALL bullying, hateful, or misleading comments WILL be deleted.
-Jerks will be banned.
+ALL bullying, hateful, or misleading comments WILL be deleted, and trolls will be banned.
 (Not sorry.)
 Views/opinions expressed by commenters do not necessarily reflect those of 412teens.org or Got Questions Ministries.

 Want to ask your own question?